 - Jenner Institute Lead for Public Engagement

-I am a Core Group member and Working Group leader in the EU COST Action Programme ENOVA (European Network of Vaccine Adjuvants; https://www.enova-adjuvant.eu/).
-I am also the Jenner Institute lead for Public Engagement with Research.
+I am a Core Group member and leader of a Working Group in the EU COST Action Programme ENOVA (European Network of Vaccine Adjuvants).
+I am also the Jenner Institute Lead for Public Engagement with Research.